pvanhoof/dir-examples/README.md

 If you want to add your build environment to the examples, this is also possible.
 Noting that you should (try to) achieve all that the other examples also achieve.

+If you disagree with something I wrote here, then please contact me and provide me with good argumentation with clear references to documentation and statements that are bleached from opinions.
+Or at least try to reach the same level of referencing and technical explaining that I did myself here.
+I also hope that instead of just having an opinion you will contact the maintainer and/or official mailing-list of the affected build environment.

+Note that in this matter there are more opinions than there is knowledge.
+There are also many very good practical reasons why certain things are what they are.
+You'll need to bring a serious amount of good technical argumentation to the table.

+This does not mean that you can't have an impact.
+In fact, it means it's more easy to have an impact: be technically well informed.
+This is much more easy than opinions and politics.